Particular/docs.particular.net/nservicebus/rabbitmq/rabbitmqclient-nuget.md

 summary: Explains why the RabbitMQ.Client NuGet version range is inconsistent with most other NServiceBus extension NuGets.
 ---

-The NServiceBus.RabbitMQ library uses the [RabbitMQ.Client](https://www.nuget.org/packages/RabbitMQ.Client/) to communicate with the underlying queueing system.
+The NServiceBus.RabbitMQ library uses the [RabbitMQ.Client](https://www.nuget.org/packages/RabbitMQ.Client/) to communicate with the underlying queuing system.
 For more information see the [RabbitMQ Client API Guide](https://www.rabbitmq.com/dotnet-api-guide.html) and the [RabbitMQ Changelog](https://www.rabbitmq.com/changelog.html).

 ## NuGet Version Range